icm-2017/icm-2017/submit/source.md

 ### 2.2 What is influencing the average check time

-As is described in the question D,we know that a passenger has to pass zone A , B , C,sometimes D to get through the checkpoint and board the plane.The process of security check is a serial of check items and each passenger has to finish each single check.So，how long a passenger need to get through the whole security check is the sum of the time each single check consumes.
+As is described in the this problem,we know that a passenger has to pass zone A , B , C,sometimes D to get through the checkpoint and board the plane.The process of security check is a serial of check items and each passenger has to finish each single check.So，how long a passenger need to get through the whole security check is the sum of the time each single check consumes.